Michael Deaver

-Michael Keith Deaver (April 11, 1938 – August 18, 2007) was a member of President Ronald Reagan's White House staff serving as White House Deputy Chief of Staff under James Baker III and Donald Regan from January 1981 until May 1985.
+Michael Keith Deaver (April 11, 1938 – August 18, 2007) was a member of President Ronald Reagan's White House staff who served as White House Deputy Chief of Staff under James Baker III and Donald Regan from January 1981 to May 1985.

 Early life

 Deaver was born in Bakersfield, California, the son of Marian (née Mack) and Paul Sperling Deaver, a Shell Oil Co. distributor.
 He graduated from Desert High School at Edwards AFB, California in 1956.
 He received his bachelor's degree in political science from San Jose State College (now San Jose State University).
-Deaver was initiated and a member of the Delta Sigma Phi fraternity at San José State.
+Deaver was initiated and a member of the Delta Sigma Phi fraternity at San Jose State.